lozalien/FB_Counter/README.md

 - Comply with Facebook's Terms of Service and your local privacy laws
 - Use this responsibly and ethically
 - Respect others' privacy and digital boundaries

+## QUICKSTART:
+1. Download FB_Counter.py & FaceBoard.py
+2. Ensure all dependencies are installed
+3. Run FB_Counter.py.
+This opens a fresh chrome profile that you need to log into facebook with.
+4. Close the browser and terminal that is running FB_Counter.py
+5. Run it again and it should start collecting names!
+6. You can run FaceBoard.py to view some related graphs like above.
+Keep in mind this is still a work in progress and FaceBoard.py is buggy.
+7. Please contribute to this project if you are interested!

+**Note:** This program only counts the contacts that appear in the small messenger pop-up at the bottom-right of the FB website.
+It takes samples every 5 seconds to record active users.
+The most active users that will appear at once is 17.
+The user list will periodically cycle through active users so typically only the most active users or most common contacts will appear more often.
+You must also have your status visible to others for this program to work.
+This is a proof of concept for educational purposes on how sharing sharing active FB status is not a safe practice for privacy!!!***

 ## 🚀 Features